 Evergreen Sources of Funding for Special Education

 In addition to these one-time stimulus funds, there are regular, annual fiscal year appropriations for education, including funding for special education specifically.

 The Biden Administration has proposed significant increases to the federal education budget for Fiscal Year (FY) 2022.
 For example, the Administration has requested nearly $3 billion in additional funding to support special education and related services through IDEA.
 This would bring the regular appropriation for IDEA to over $17 billion per year.

 You can see the full FY 2022 education budget request here.
 State tables for FY 2020-2022 are available here.
 Most of these funds are allocated to states or Local Education Agencies (LEAs) using formulas.
 There are additional funds awarded on a competitive basis.
 You can apply for a variety of education grants here, and for special education grants here.

 Understanding the details of the three stimulus bills can help you take advantage of the unprecedented federal funding that has been made available to address learning loss, social-emotional learning, and mental health needs stemming from the pandemic.
 Understanding the regular education appropriation options that are available on top of the stimulus funding can help further support your special education programming.

 For in-depth information about these federal funding options, you can read more in our article “ESSER and IDEA Stimulus Funding for Special Education.”
-You can also watch our on-demand webinar, “A Watershed Moment for Special Ed,” featuring various experts on special education, including Doug Mesecar, Former Ed Tech senior executive and U.S. Department of Education Deputy Chief of Staff.
+You can also watch our on-demand webinar, “How to Access Federal American Rescue Plan (ARP) Funds for Special Education” featuring various experts on special education, including Doug Mesecar, Former Ed Tech senior executive and U.S. Department of Education Deputy Chief of Staff.

-In our article “A Framework for Identifying Programs & Interventions for Special Education,” we’ll explore a framework for assessing your needs and identifying the programs, tools, and methodologies that will yield the greatest benefits for your special needs students.
+In our article “Selecting a High-Performing Special Education Curriculum” we’ll explore a framework for assessing your needs and identifying the programs, tools, and methodologies that will yield the greatest benefits for your special needs students.